Ahmad Wais: Biography

 Ahmad Badreddin Wais was born January 15, 1991, in Aleppo, Syria.
-He would begin cycling at age 14, and go onto to compete in the 2009 UCI Juniors World Championship.
-Wais would continue training through the Syrian Civil War his family leaving him as they fled to Turkey in 2013.
-He would live alone in Damascus as a student until 2014, when he decided to leave the country as a refugee.
+He began cycling at age 14 and went on to compete in the 2009 UCI Juniors World Championship.
+Wais continued training through the Syrian Civil War his family leaving him as they fled to Turkey in 2013.
+He lived alone in Damascus as a student until 2014, when he decided to leave the country as a refugee.

-In 2014 Wais would begin his journey as a refugee, traveling by car through Syria and Lebanon, ultimately taking a boat to Turkey to reunite with his family.
-He would then travel by ship to Greece and eventually gain refugee status in Switzerland which he arrived in by plane.
-Wais would not compete again until 2017, citing the physical and emotional toll of the ordeal; going so far as to put off training until 2015.
+In 2014 Wais began his journey as a refugee, traveling by car through Syria and Lebanon, ultimately taking a boat to Turkey to reunite with his family.
+He then traveled by ship to Greece and eventually gained refugee status in Switzerland, which he reached by plane.
+Wais did not compete again in 2017, citing the physical and emotional toll of the ordeal; going so far as to put off training until 2015.
 In 2016, he was a member of the Dutch Marco Polo team.

-He would become a prospective candidate for the 2016 Refugee Olympic Team.
+He became a prospective candidate for the 2016 Refugee Olympic Team.

 Wais has not returned to Syria since leaving, because he is classified as having evaded conscription by the Syrian Military.

-He did not attend the 2016 Olympics, however two female swimmers from Syria were selected for the very small refugee team.
+He did not attend the 2016 Olympics.
 By 2020 his country was still in a state of civil war and this time he was named to the Olympic team, which took place in 2021 due to the worldwide pandemic.
 He rode in the individual time trial event.